amitgoswami1027/ProductionalizeMachineLearningModels-Master/README.md

-# Productization of Machine Learning Models
+# Operationalize/Productization of Machine Learning Models
 ML is required in exactly those cases when the desired behavior cannot be effectively expressed in software logic without dependency on external data.

 How to integrate the machine learning models to production ready code. !!